Projects and Activities

 Isabel McLean's book not only describes the route of each course and investigates the ways in which they were constructed lined only with a little sand.
 With this, Foord could say "if it Continue Running one week after it is brought it will Certainly hold to it as the Water Natureally makes its self a Bed to Run on".
 Some are running still, two hundred and fifty years later and most were stopped deliberately, when council water arrived in the twentieth century.
 The longest was twelve and three quarter miles long, carrying water from Tripsdale to farms near Helmsley.
 They crossed steep slopes, bogs, rock, ravines, cols, spoil heaps, streams and farmland using embankments, bridges, stone troughs and a lot of hard work, collecting water from springs and streams along the way, supplying villages and farms, animals and humans.
 The surveying tools were simple, yet the accuracy was amazing, with very shallow descents over miles of moorland.
 The courses needed constant maintenance and the book tells of the men who cleared and repaired them as well as recording the words of people who still remember them in use.

-The Continuation Project aims to add to Isabel McLean's work by recording the exact routes of the courses and their condition.
+The Project aims to add to Isabel McLean's work by recording the exact routes of the courses and their condition.
 There are long stretches still surviving but they are under constant threat - not from the local people who know about them and usually take care not to damage them - but from landslips, from floods, from animals and from the occasional human carelessness.
 There are still some mysteries concerning the watercourses: No one knows how Foord surveyed them (although the Ryedale Folk Museum has one of his instruments, a self-adapted level).
 Did he start from the end or the source?
 Were they all unlined?
 The exact routes are not certain and in places they appear to climb!

 Click on an image to enlarge it